BirdeeHub/nixCats-nvim/README.md

 Mason does not work on nixOS although it does on other OS options.

+Luckily you also don't need it.
+All mason does is download it to your path, and call lspconfig on the result.

+You can do this via the lspsAndRuntimeDeps field in nixCats.

+I would suggest either removing mason entirely, or following the [example config](https://github.com/BirdeeHub/nixCats-nvim/blob/main/lua/myLuaConf/LSPs/init.lua) and [:h nixCats.LSPs](https://nixcats.org/nix_LSPS.html) by running it only when not using nix.

+That way you can just add the lsp to the list in nix and move on.

 However you can make it work with SharedLibraries and lspsAndRuntimeDeps options if you choose to not use those fields for their intended purpose!
 Sometimes it can be hard to tell what dependency the error is even asking for though.

-I would suggest either removing mason, or following the [example config](https://github.com/BirdeeHub/nixCats-nvim/blob/main/lua/myLuaConf/LSPs/init.lua) and [:h nixCats.LSPs](https://nixcats.org/nix_LSPS.html) by running it only when not on nix.

-That way you can just add the lsp to the list in nix and move on.

-But you are free to do as you wish.
+---

 #### [lazy.nvim](https://github.com/folke/lazy.nvim):